epfl-ada/ada-2021-project-jjzm/README.md

 For our research questions we will not need any additional datasets, except from the information obtained from Wikidata.
 More precisely, we are enriching the Quotebank dataset with additional data about the speaker - their nationality, age and political party.

 ## Methods

+The methods, libraries, and algorithms that we going to use rely on the principles of text analysis, text summarization, and sentiment analysis.
+With the intention of addressing our research questions, we have chosen the following methods as the ones we find most suitable for dealing with the Quotebank data set:

 - Fasttext - The fasttext library will allow us to perform a classification and try to distinguish between the quotes that were stated by someone in a left-wing or in a right-wing political party.
 - Observational study - Based on the sentiment score of every quote, we will execute an observational study.
 The goal is to determine if there would be a difference when we compare the sentiment scores among people with similar observed covarities.
 For this, we will compare groups from different regions, political parties, and age.